 Since granulated erythritol tends to be less expensive and is widely available, you might want to make your own powdered erythritol by pulsing the granulated in a food processor or coffee grinder.

 When replacing table sugar by pure erythritol, keep in mind that it is 30 to 40 percent less sweet than table sugar.
 Taste preference varies so start with less and add more until you reach your optimum sweetness level.

 Measuring cups?
 Use 1 1/3 cups of erythritol to replace one cup of sugar.
-Since taste is subjective, some might have to add a little more, such as 1 1/2 cups instead.
+Since taste is subjective, you might have to add a little more, such as 1 1/2 cups instead.

 Measuring teaspoons (tsp)?
 1 1/3 tsp of erythritol = 1 tsp of table sugar.
 Start with that proportion, but if that's not enough to you, try 1 1/2 teaspoons instead.